-- Online Forms – streamline workflows and eliminate redundant business tasks but adding automating forms online such as approval processes.
+- Online Forms – streamline workflows and eliminate redundant business tasks but add automated forms online such as approval processes.
 By simply moving the approval process online you have the potential to reduce timelines from weeks to hours.

 - Employee onboarding – switch your onboarding processes from manual and tedious to efficient and seamless with online automated employee onboarding tools.

-- Training – it goes without saying that not all staff training can be eliminated in the workplace, but you certainly can save time by moving some training online.
-Consider adding knowledge tests, setting up an online training calendar, storing key resources such as training manuals and add online tutorials for new staff.
+Training – it goes without saying that not all staff training can be eliminated in the workplace, but you certainly can save time by moving some training online.
+Consider adding knowledge tests, setting up an online training calendar, storing key resources such as training manuals, and adding online tutorials for new staff.

 3. Get Your Priorities Straight!
 Goals To Set For Yourself